benjum/idre-version-control-with-git/README.md

 * The slides are available in the file "Version Control with Git.pdf"

-## Interacting with a JupyterHub environment for class
+## Interacting with JupyterHub for class

+This is not required -- all you need for the class is Git, a shell, and a text editor, so interacting with JupyterHub is not strictly necessary.
+However, if you will find it convenient and/or would like to mirror the class demos:

 * UCLA participants (multi-factor authentication required):